content-left-bg.png

 • monitor and enforce the correct approach, throw and retrieval safety procedures

-• must allow only one thrower in the cage whenever throwing is in progress
+• must allow only 1 thrower in the cage whenever throwing is in progress

 Supervisor qualifications

-• a registered teacher, or other adult supervisor working under the direct supervision of a registered teacher, with current level 2 club coach accreditation from Athletics Australia and experience in coaching hammer throw.
+• a registered teacher, or other adult supervisor working under the direct supervision of a registered teacher, with current level 2 development coach accreditation from Athletics Australia and experience in coaching hammer throw.

 Facilities and equipment